Ontario Northland Railway: Plans to resume Northlander passenger service

-In December 2020, the province released the draft transportation plan for Northern Ontario which recommended continuing to move forward on a plan for passenger rail services.
+In December 2020, the province released the draft transportation plan for northern Ontario which recommended continuing to move forward on a plan for passenger rail services.
 In May 2021, the provincial government announced plans for Ontario Northland and Metrolinx to write a business plan to resume passenger operations between Toronto and northeastern Ontario with a 13-stop route to begin service by the mid-2020s.
 In November 2021, the decision was made to make the new terminus Timmins (previously Cochrane) due to its size and the fact that it serves as a regional transportation hub.
-A test run was conducted in March 2021, and again in November of 2021 where several northern Ontario mayors, MPPs, and local residents were taken from North Bay to Toronto's Union station.
+Test runs were conducted in March and November 2021, where several northern Ontario mayors, MPPs, and local residents were taken from North Bay to Toronto's Union Station.

-In December 2022, the provincial government announced that it would purchase 3 new train sets from Siemens Mobility Limited at a cost of $140 million.
+In December 2022, the provincial government announced that it would purchase three new train sets from Siemens Mobility at a cost of $140 million.
 Each train set would consist of a Charger locomotive and three Venture passenger cars.
 The train sets are for the restoration of Northlander train service between Toronto and Cochrane, which would operate four to seven times per week depending on season.
 There would be 16 stops: Toronto (Union Station), Langstaff, Gormley, Washago, Gravenhurst, Bracebridge, Huntsville, South River, North Bay, Temagami, Temiskaming Shores, Englehart, Kirkland Lake/Swastika, Matheson, Timmins and Cochrane.

+In February 2026, the provincial government purchased the northern portion of the Newmarket Subdivision from CN for $138 million, extending the Ontario Northland track network southward by 205 km to Washago.

 Passenger trains

-ONR operates or operated the following passenger services:
+ONR operates or formerly operated the following passenger services: